 Reconnect the power cords and any cables that you removed.

 Power on the server and any peripheral devices.
 See Power on the server.

-Update the vital product data (VPD).
+If the processor board is replaced, update the vital product data (VPD).
 See Update the Vital Product Data (VPD).

 Machine type number and serial number can be found on the ID label, see Identify the server and access the Lenovo XClarity Controller.